Managing Tickets

 Automations & recurring work

-Core can automate parts of your ticket operations (due date reminders, “waiting customer” reminders, and recurring tickets).
-See Ticket automations.
+Core can automate parts of your ticket operations using the automation builder (ticket events, inbound email routing, schedules, and webhooks), plus recurring tickets.
+See Automations and Ticket automations.

 Best practices